-The university requires that each member of the faculty perform a reasonable and equitable amount of work each year.
-The normal maximum teaching responsibility of a full-time faculty member engaged only in classroom teaching is 12 credit hours each semester.
-The precise teaching responsibility of each individual will be based on such things as class size and the number of examinations, papers, and other assignments that require grading and evaluation.
+Departments should have consistent criteria for deciding teaching assignments.
+Departments should consider the views of NTTF when making decisions that directly impact their role (e.g., for teaching schedules, teaching assignments, and other issues that impact quality of teaching and working conditions in various NTTF roles).
+The expected maximum teaching responsibility of a full-time faculty member engaged only in classroom teaching is 12 credit hours each semester.
+The precise teaching responsibility of an individual will be based on such things as class size and the number of examinations, papers, and other assignments that require grading and evaluation.
 In addition, the number of different courses taught and other appropriate considerations will be used to determine teaching responsibility.
-Classroom teaching responsibility should be reduced by the department head for other justifiable reasons including student advising, active involvement in research and/or creative activities (with publications or other suitable forms of recognition), direction of graduate theses or dissertations, teaching non-credit courses or workshops, administrative duties, and institutional and/or public service.
+Classroom teaching responsibility may be reduced by the department head for other justifiable reasons including, without limitation, student advising, active involvement in research and/or creative activities (with publications or other suitable outcomes), direction of graduate theses or dissertations, teaching non-credit courses or workshops, administrative duties, and institutional and/or public service.